 A behavioral map of every user on your platform.

-Our proprietary foundation model learns what every user on your platform looks like from how they physically interact with your app — mouse movement, keystroke timing, scroll patterns, touch behavior.
+Our proprietary models learn what every user on your platform looks like from how they physically interact with your app — mouse movement, keystroke timing, scroll patterns, touch behavior.
+Each session is then placed by these models in the map.

 Each dot = one session